-All highly liquid debt instruments, including repurchase agreements, with maturities of three months or less at the date of purchase are considered to be cash equivalents.
-Cash and cash equivalents are reported at cost plus accrued interest.
+Cash and cash equivalents are reported at cost plus accrued interest, including money market funds and highly liquid debt instruments with maturities of three months or less at the date of purchase.
 Certain accounts have deposit insurance; however, balances routinely exceed insured levels.
-Certain instruments are otherwise collateralized.
 Cash and cash equivalents managed by investment managers are considered part of investments.
 ASA monitors its exposure associated with cash and cash equivalents and has not experienced any losses in such accounts.